tianjyang/AirBmC/docs/readme.md

 ### MVP Features

-The MVP shall have smooth bug-free navigation, adequate styling, appropriate seed data to demonstarte the functionality of the following features:
+The MVP shall have smooth bug-free navigation, adequate styling, appropriate seed data to demonstrate the functionality of the following features:
 * New account creation, login, and guest/demo login
 * A production README
 * Hosting on Heroku